Tropienet/rock-paper-scissors-v2/README.md

 # rock-paper-scissors-v2

-This project will demonstrate using Javascript.
+This project will demonstrate using Javascript, DOM manipulations, functions.